Seinfeld season 4

-Season four of Seinfeld, an American comedy television series created by Jerry Seinfeld and Larry David, began airing on August 12, 1992, and concluded on May 20, 1993, on NBC.
+The fourth season of Seinfeld, an American comedy television series created by Jerry Seinfeld and Larry David, began airing on August 12, 1992, and concluded on May 20, 1993, on NBC.

 Production

-Seinfeld was produced by Castle Rock Entertainment and distributed by Columbia Pictures Television and Columbia TriStar Television and was aired on NBC in the US.
+Seinfeld was produced by Castle Rock Entertainment and aired on NBC in the United States.
 The executive producers were Larry David, George Shapiro, and Howard West with Tom Gammill and Max Pross as supervising producers.
 Bruce Kirschbaum was the executive consultant.
 This season was directed by Tom Cherones and was largely written by Larry David, Jerry Seinfeld, Larry Charles, Peter Mehlman and Andy Robin.

 The series was set predominantly in an apartment block on New York City's Upper West Side; however, the fourth season was shot and filmed predominantly in CBS Studio Center in Studio City, California.
 The show features Jerry Seinfeld as himself, and a host of Jerry's friends and acquaintances, which include George Costanza, Elaine Benes, and Kramer, portrayed by Jason Alexander, Julia Louis-Dreyfus and Michael Richards, respectively.

 Story arcs

-The season had numerous story arcs.
-One that spanned the whole season involved Jerry and George trying to make a TV pilot for NBC.
-Another was George having a relationship with former NBC executive Susan Ross.
-In another, Joe Davola stalked and attacked the show's principal characters.
+This season had numerous story arcs.
+The two part season premiere involved Jerry and George going to LA to find Kramer after he moved there at the end of the third season.
+The main story arc that spanned the rest of the season involved Jerry and George trying to make a TV pilot for NBC, during which George has a relationship with NBC executive Susan Ross and Jerry is stalked by a mentally disturbed human named Joe Davola.